 Writing as Cultural Engagement – ENGL 601

-Theory and Practice of Writing as Cultural Engagement (3 hours) Instruction, practice, and evaluation of writing for publication in various mediums (blogs, op-eds, popular journals, online news outlets, etc.) with an emphasis on diverse audiences, rhetorical strategies, and cultural contexts.
+Instruction, practice, and evaluation of writing for publication in various mediums (blogs, op-eds, popular journals, online news outlets, etc.) with an emphasis on diverse audiences, rhetorical strategies, and cultural context.
 Through assessing the procedures and principles that govern 21st century writings, students will examine the process of engaging various societal outlets and apply that knowledge towards cultural artifacts.

 Writing is an essential skill for purposeful, effective cultural engagement.
 From addressing local issues to national or global issues, writers must continue to develop the ability to express and defend their ideas in a manner which enlightens and motivates their audience.
 Analyzing cultural artifacts and trends and applying learned skills to their own compositions will enable students to synthesize “academic knowledge and worldview” and develop “values, knowledge, and skills essential to impact tomorrow’s world.”